-Billie Lourd’s Mother’s Day Post For Carrie Fisher Is Meant To Comfort Anyone Who Struggles With The Holiday
+Billie Lourd’s Post About Carrie Fisher Is For Anyone Who Struggles With Mother's Day

 Mother's Day isn't an easy holiday for anyone who has lost a parent, and Billie Lourd's Mother's Day post for Carrie Fisher is meant to comfort anyone having a difficult time.
 On Sunday, the actor shared a throwback picture of herself sitting on the lap of her late mother.
 The caption read: "This one goes out to anyone having a less than perfect Mother’s Day today.
 We are not alone.
 Sending all my love and strength to anyone who needs it."
 It also had several heart emojis and a prayer hands.